MutyaSowmya123/Metropolis_Magnate/README.md

 Group members: Sowmya Mutya, Vamshi Nandala

 ## Project Overview: Metropolis Magnate
-Metropolis Magnate is an engaging and innovative game where players start as a tiny paperclip or coin and embark on an urban adventure of growth and discovery.
-The core gameplay mechanic revolves around collecting increasingly larger urban objects to progress through levels and unlock new areas within a vibrant, ever-expanding cityscape.
+Metropolis Magnate is an engaging and innovative game where players start as balls and embark on an urban adventure of growth and discovery.
+The core gameplay mechanic revolves around collecting increasingly larger urban objects to progress through levels.

+First, collect pen stands to clear the way towards office phones and further collect lamps and finally the chairs.
+Collision with each element increases the size of the ball to a certain percentage.